Soldiers of Heaven: Beliefs

-Explanations and supporters

-Although the city and region are central to Shia history and major pilgrimage sites, Shi'i "dogma has relatively shallow roots in the region", because conversion by tribes to Shi'ism in the area goes back "no further than the nineteenth century".
-Moreover, the minority Shaykhia school of Shi'ism, which "claims to have a direct relationship" with the Hidden Iman and denies the importance of the clerical hierarchy, has been developing.

-Speculations have hinted that Iran may be behind finances of the group however this has never been confirmed.
-Some have also theorized the group may be affiliated with al-Qaeda, several Iraqi officials have also adopted this narrative regarding the group however this has also never been confirmed, this view has also been questioned given the sectarian difference between the two.
-The Iraqi government has also claimed that the group has been infiltrated by Baathists and loyalists to Saddam Hussein, including ex-intelligence officers.

 Membership

 The members of the group, which numbered around 1,000, appeared to be mostly poor Shi'a farmers from an agricultural area 19 kilometres northeast of Najaf, but they also seemed to have been heavily armed.
 In spite of their poverty, the group appeared to have amassed a great deal of wealth.
 Some (including Iraqi officials) have also claimed that the group included former Iraqi personnel affiliated with Saddam Hussein's government and the (formerly) ruling Baath Party.
 According to Iraqi officials according to the Associated Press, "Sunni extremists and Saddam Hussein loyalists were helping the cult" attempt to attack pilgrims and clerics.

 Activities

 On January 28, 2007, the group apparently fought a bizarre battle with Iraqi and U.S. forces near Najaf where it is alleged about 200–300 of their members were killed, including its leader, and 300–400 were captured.
 Asaad Abu Gilel, the governor of Najaf has claimed that members of the group, including women and children, planned to disguise themselves as pilgrims and kill leading Shi'a clerics during the Ashoura holiday.

 Significant questions remain regarding the group and the combat effectiveness it displayed, including shooting down an American AH-64 Apache helicopter gunship.
 Virtually all information about the group and the battle has come from Iraqi officials, who have released incomplete and sometimes contradictory accounts.
 Iraqi officials, including Najaf deputy governor Abdel Hussein Attan, had claimed that the group had links with al-Qaeda, but given that Sunni jihadists are fiercely anti-Shia, this seemed unlikely.

 After the battle, Iraqi police rounded up hundreds of sect members and put them on trial.
 On September 2, 2007, the criminal court passed judgement on 458 accused.
 Ten leaders of the Soldiers of Heaven were sentenced to death, 54 members were released, and the rest were sentenced to jail terms ranging from 15 years to life, Najaf police chief Brigadier General Abdel Karim Mustapha said.

 On January 18, 2008 the Soldiers of Heaven were involved in fighting in Basra and Nassiriya.